Texas - The Lone Star State

 The US bought the Louisiana Territory in 1803 and tried to assert control over Texas.
 Things went back and forth until a treaty was signed between Spain and the United States in 1819 that gave control of Florida to the US in return for the extinguishing of all claims to Texas.
 That same treaty set the boundary between Texas and Louisiana at the Sabine River in East Texas.
 Then Mexico declared independence from Spain in 1820 and things changed again.

 Because the population of the vast area was so low, the Mexican government modified their immigration policies and gave American empresarios big chunks of land if they would recruit settlers to come from Europe, the Mexican interior and the United States.
 The first grant was to Moses Austin, and when he died shortly thereafter, it passed to his son, Stephen F. Austin.
 In 1822, Stephen Austin arrived along the Brazos River with 300 settlers and began the Americanization of Texas.
 By 1834, the population of Texas was around 37,800, and 80% of those folks were Americans.
 Mexico had laws against slavery and many of the Americans brought slaves with them.
 Mexico decided to try to rein in the Americans and enforce Mexican Laws.
 That was the beginning of the end of Texas as a part of Mexico.
 1836 saw the Goliad Massacre, then the Battle of the Alamo, then the Battle of San Jacinto.
 The Texans lost the first two badly, then at San Jacinto, the Mexicans lost decisively enough that Mexican General Santa Anna surrendered and granted Texas independence.
-Nine years later, Texas became the 28th state, an action which helped trigger the Mexican-American War of 1846-1848.
+Nine years later, Texas became the 28th state, an action which helped trigger the Mexican-American War of 1846-1848, and another big land grab.

 Fast Facts about Texas